Sport in Albania: Gymnastics

 Gymnastics has only a brief history in Albania.
 Matvei Petrov, born in Russia, has represented Albania since 2018 in the pommel horse event.
 In the 2020 FIG Artistic Gymnastics World Cup series he won bronze, the first medal for Albania at this sport.
 He also won the gold medal in the 2020 European Championships with a score of 14.566 in total.
 This is the first medal won for Albania at the European Men's Artistic Gymnastics Championships.

 Weightlifting

 Weightlifting is one of the most successful individual sports for the Albanians, with the national team winning medals at the European Weightlifting Championships and other international competitions.
-Albanian weightlifters have won a total of 32 medals at the European Championships with 9 gold, 12 silver and 12 bronze.
+Albanian weightlifters have won a total of 34 medals at the European Championships with 9 gold, 13 silver and 12 bronze.
 In the World Weightlifting Championships, the Albanian weightlifting team has won one gold medal in 1972, a silver in 2002 and a bronze in 2011.
+And most recently a Silber medal in the 2021 World Weightlifting Championships with Birken Calja.
 At the Mediterranean Games, the nation has won 5 gold, 11 silver and 10 bronze medals since their debut.